canonical/opensearch-operator/docs/how-to/optimize-cluster-performance.md

 ```

 Where `<profile>` is `testing` or `production`.
 The charm automatically reconfigures
 the cluster to match the new profile requirements.
+Once complete, `juju status` shows
+the OpenSearch application `active`.

 ## Profile comparison